darrenldl/ocaml-SeqBox/README.md

 ## Notes
 ~~CRC-CCITT is currently implemented via FFI and links to the static object files compiled from [libcrc](https://github.com/lammertb/libcrc)~~
   - ~~See crcccitt\_wrap.ml, crcccitt\_wrap.mli for the FFI bindings~~
-  - ~~See crcccitt.c, checksum.h for libcrc source used(crcccitt.c is slightly modified, modification is under same license used by libcrc)~~
+  - ~~See crcccitt.c, checksum.h for libcrc source used(crcccitt.c is slightly modified, modifications are under same license used by libcrc)~~

 CRC-CCITT is currently implemented in pure OCaml and is translated from implementation in [libcrc](https://github.com/lammertb/libcrc)
   - See src/crcccitt.ml, src/crcccitt.mli for the OCaml implementation